enetwarch/pomodoro-timer/README.md

     * **3 seconds**: Resets the current session's timer.
     * **5 seconds**: Hard resets the timer and reverts it back to work state, session 1.

+> [!WARNING]
+> Due to issues related to context menus, right clicking on pc would trigger the mousedown listener which could reset the timer if not noticed on time.
+The same issue persists on mobile as holding any area within the website will display a transparent blue overlay, showing the context menu and disabling the feature to reset the timer altogether.

 ### Development Checklist

 - [x] Notification System